 Students enrolled in courses at South Central College must meet minimum payment criteria by the published due dates to avoid an administrative drop of all courses.
 Account information is available online.
 Tuition and fee statements are not mailed.

-- June 10, 2013 - Entire bill is due if you have not met the minimum payment requirements*.
+- December 18, 2013 - Entire bill is due if you registered BEFORE December 12, 2013 and have not met the minimum payment requirements*.
 Finalized financial aid awards may be deducted from the balance due.

 Tuition and Fees Policy